10-3-pursuit/lab-react-crud/notes.md

+# Why are these components necessary to create this CRUD App?

 ## Why is useNavigate needed?

 `useNavigate` from "react-router-dom" is used as a hook to navigate programmatically in a React application.
 It is particularly relevant in the context of form submission and handling the response of that submission.
 Let's break down its usage: